cvxpy/cvxpy/doc/source/install/index.rst

     Be aware that PROXQP by default uses dense matrices to represent problem data.
     You may achieve better performance by setting ``backend = 'sparse'`` in your call to ``problem.solve``.

-.. tab:: Without default solvers
+.. dropdown:: Without default solvers

     CVXPY can also be installed without the default solver dependencies.
     This can be useful if the intention is to only use non-default solvers.